-In the case of more than four (4) such Lots held in common ownership with that of adjacent land at the time of the enactment of this Ordinance or subsequent amendments thereto, such Lots may be built upon for Single-family or Two-family use only if the recording or endorsement occurred within five (5) years prior to the effective date of the amendments that made the Lots Nonconforming, and the Lots have an area of five thousand (5,000) square feet or more and a Frontage of fifty (50) feet or more.
-In the case of more than four (4) Nonconforming Lots in common ownership laid out more than five (5) years prior to the effective date of this Ordinance, the Lot Lines must be revised to conform with the minimum Lot size and Frontage enacted as part of this Ordinance or subsequent amendments thereto.
+In the case of more than four (4) such LOTS held in common ownership with that of adjacent land at the time of the enactment of this Ordinance or subsequent amendments thereto, such LOTS may be built upon for SINGLE-FAMILY or TWO-FAMILY use only if the recording or endorsement occurred within five (5) years prior to the effective date of the amendments that made the LOTS NONCONFORMING, and the LOTS have an area of five thousand (5,000) square feet or more and a FRONTAGE of fifty (50) feet or more.
+In the case of more than four (4) NONCONFORMING LOTS in common ownership laid out more than five (5) years prior to the effective date of the effective date of this Ordinance, the LOT LINES must be revised to conform with the minimum LOT size and FRONTAGE enacted as part of this Ordinance or subsequent amendments thereto.